 Those who apply for missionary appointment or assignment should not be overly indebted.
 Debts should be reasonable so as not to hinder the applicant with excessive repayment schedules, causing them undue hardship and financial stress.
 To help applicants avoid this, we have set the following guidelines for Appointed and Assigned Missionaries:

 $350 per month debt maximum for those who do not have current student loan debt (with the exclusion of house and auto payments)

 $500 per month debt maximum for those who have current student loan debt (with the exclusion of house and auto payments)

 Should an applicant be overly indebted and someone would offer to repay some of the debts for them, consideration will be given to that arrangement.
-This would require a notarized statement from the person assuming repayment of the debt.
+This would require a document from the person assuming repayment of the debt.
 The benefactor should be made aware that AG Total Giving Credit will not be given for repaying an applicant’s debt.